SeedFinding/mc_math_java/README.md

 # Minecraft Math

-A Java library that exposes utilities to use in the context of Minecraft generation, seedfinding and seedcracking.
+A Java library that exposes math utilities to use in the context of Minecraft generation, seedfinding and seedcracking.

 ## Legal mentions